ejnguyen1/cse15L-lab-report/lab-report3.md

 This time, only the specific file HistoryHawaii.txt is searched.
 The lines containing "Pacific" are returned, including their line number.

 Source: https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/#:~:text=Grep%20is%20a%20useful%20command,a%20powerful%20command%20to%20use.

+The grep command is very helpful for searching directories and files.
+Though these are only a few examples, there are many more ways to use the command.